Compare · MRP

 TuringDock vs Fishbowl

 Fishbowl is the mature, QuickBooks-integrated inventory and light-manufacturing system that's been shipping since 2001.
-TuringDock is the 2026 AI-native operations layer built specifically for Canadian manufacturers.
+TuringDock is the 2026 AI-native operations layer built for small manufacturing teams.

 | Attribute | Fishbowl | TuringDock |